Allypost/cors-proxy/README.md

 A simple proxy that adds all possible CORS headers to proxied responses.

-Currently limited to HTTP only.
+Currently trues to use TLS on first connection and falls back to plain HTTP.

 ## Usage